 In celebration of Jonathan Swift's 350th birthday, the Ehrenpreis Centre for Swift Studies has set up "An Exhibition of Gulliver's Travels in exotic languages" on the second floor of the Department Library.
 Feel free to have a look around!

-Interdisciplinary certificate of north american studies
+Interdisciplinary certificate of north american studies17 November 2017

 The Faculties of Philology, Educational Studies, Social Studies and History/Philosophy offer a new certificate for students of the WWU.